SENG-350-2024-fall/Team-13/Use Case Tables/NurseUseCaseTables.md

 | **Non-Functional** | \- The system must allow for quick updates to patient records and facilitate real-time communication with the **Doctor** and **Pharmacist**. |
 | **Issues** | \- How should the system handle cases where the patient does not adhere to the medication regimen? |

+### Use Case 5: Prepare Patient for Doctor Consultation
 | Use case | Prepare Patient for Doctor Consultation |
 | :---- | :---- |
 | **Description** | The **Nurse** prepares the patient for their consultation with the **Doctor** by ensuring that all necessary medical information is up to date and ready for review. |